There’s no way to hear the story about rock guitarist Eric Clapton’s 4-year-old son, Conor, without being overcome with shock and sadness.

 This tragedy is well known because it involved a public figure, but falls from windows are more common than people might think.
 According to the Safe Kids Worldwide 2015 Report to the Nation: Protecting Children in Your Home, about eight children under age 5 die each year from falling out a window, and more than 3,300 are injured seriously enough to go to the hospital.

-The National Safety Council Window Safety Task Force offers these suggestions to help protect children:
+Window Safety Task Force in 1997 to educate caregivers about window safety.
+The Task Force offers these suggestions to help protect children:

 - Remember, there is no substitute for adult supervision when it comes to window safety; keep an eye on children and keep their play safely away from windows